 (e) Proceedings Against Board Members.
-Investigations of grievances or disability proceedings against attorney members of the Board will be conducted in the same manner as investigations and proceedings against other Respondents, except that in the event a formal petition is filed, the Court will perform the duties and have the powers of the Board, as provided in these Rules.
+Investigations of grievances or disability proceedings against attorney members of the Board will be conducted by Special Bar Counsel in the same manner as investigations and proceedings against other Respondents, except that in the event a formal petition is filed, the Court will perform the duties and have the powers of the Board, as provided in these Rules.

 (f) Board Discipline Liaison.
-The president will appoint on an annual basis a member of the Board to serve as the Board Discipline Liaison to Bar Counsel and Bar Counsel's staff.
+The president will appoint on an annual basis one or more members of the Board to serve as the Board Discipline Liaison to Bar Counsel and Bar Counsel's staff.
 The Board Discipline Liaison will